Community Education & Outreach

 Also includes Q&A time with our experienced presenter.
 Workshops are 1.5 to 2 hours long and are eligible for CEU's.

-Contact Laura Gamble to schedule a presentation at your site!
+Contact Helen Palmer to schedule a presentation at your site!

 Scheduling presentations now!
 Helps parents and other trusted adults to build on family safety rules that are already in place.
 We educate concerned adults on ways to talk about touching safety and other sensitive topics with children, and equip them to look out for potentially dangerous behaviors and relationships between their child and other adults.